 (Which is the other thing I don’t understand about MFAs, perhaps because I never went to university and my view of how writing works is perhaps too personal.
 We all have to make use of whatever we’ve got in our lives, is what I’m saying.
 Surely it’s only more difficult to explore your unreal estate while under fire by the academy’s canons…?
 But I’m probably wrong about this.
 I’m told I am frequently cynical about higher education as a kind of pre-emptive defense for not having any of it.
 I am only the fox who thinks your grapes are sour.
 Your grapes are the worst.
 Nobody wants your grapes.
 Just, fuck your grapes, man.)

 Now, a few years down the road when sometimes a rejection does finally, beautifully sting a little, you have no idea how much I treasure these little hurts.
 Even my imposter syndrome is still all just pins and needles from slowly returning bloodflow.
 Whether writing as therapy works or not, or whether it’s just a matter of finding something to occupy yourself while the long grey time passes, this at least is a praxis I understand.
 Writing through the shit has itself been my higher education.
-Learning to live with the unhealing wound is my motherfucking art. #micdrop, boom.
-Gonna have to actively remember to not end all future blogposts like this.
+Learning to live with the unhealing wound is my motherfucking art.

 Today’s unrelated reading recommendation & palate cleanser: “Manifesto of the Committee to Abolish Outer Space” by Sam Kriss in The New Inquiry: “we will overthrow the fascist institution of the sun, finally achieving the dream of all great revolutionary movements in history.”